Axwabo/CommandSystem/README.md

 When using a command that accepts player targets, you can use `@stack` to use the topmost player list from the stack.

-You can also give it an index to use a specific player list from the stack, separated by one of `:>_- ` characters.
+You can also give it an index to use a specific player list from the stack, separated by one of `:>_-` characters.
 For example, `@stack:1` will use the second player list from the stack.

 Note: the most recently pushed player list is considered the top of the stack.
-To view the list, use `stackList` and list at index 0 is the topmost player list.
+To view the stack, use `stackList` and list at index 0 is the topmost player list.